 - OP-H Technology

 The University Honorary Degree Committee is an advisory committee appointed by the President to represent the University community.
 The Committee reviews information and nominates persons to receive honorary degrees.
 The President selects the recipients of honorary degrees.
+For more information, please contact the Office of the President at 644-1085.

 Eligibility: In general, it shall be the intent of the Committee to honor persons of outstanding achievement who have gained national or international recognition or made a significant scholarly, creative, public, business, or humane contribution to the United States or to Florida State University.
+Please note: The nomination of active FSU employees or current Board members is not encouraged and will only be considered under exceptional circumstances.

 Nominations: Any active or retired faculty member or any other member of the university community or friend of the University may suggest potential honorary degree recipients to the Committee.